spencer-shadley/completed-class/01-Class-Content/06-Server-Side-APIs/02-Homework/README.md

 ## Instructions

-From scratch, build a weather dashboard application with search functionality to find the weather outlook for multiple cities.
+Build a weather dashboard application with search functionality to find current weather conditions and the future weather outlook for multiple cities.
 Following the [common templates for user stories](https://en.wikipedia.org/wiki/User_story#Common_templates), we can frame this challenge as follows:

 ```
 As a traveler